mtku223/Code-Louisville-Project/README.md

 #### Front-end Framework:
 This project incorporates multiple jquery and javascript expressions.
 Within the head of the Index.html you will see a javscript formula that allows for an instagram feed at the bottom of the page.
 Added to the instagram feed you will see a navigation respond "on-scroll" in the js.js file.
 Also within this file is a Jquery snippet which I edited to make a responsive hamburger menu (made before I new about bootstrap).

+###### Notes:
+There are quite a few unused files in the directory because I didn't not finish a page I would haved liked to include.
+However, my project should still meet all requirements without the pages referenced in the live site.